All Episodes

 If you look at the presidential qualifications in the Constitution, it's not much.

-It's gotta be a citizen, and you have to be a certain age and a couple other things, but nothing in there about experience, nothing in there about background, nothing in there about achievements.
+It's got to be a citizen and you have to be a certain age and a couple other things, but nothing in there about experience, nothing in there about background, nothing in there about achievements.

 You don't have to have much of a resume to run for president at all.

-Um I think the founders were historians, they were very, very aware of centralized command and control governments of how human nature just gravitated to that.
+They were very, very aware of centralized command and control governments and how human nature just gravitated to that.

 That's why they built in the separation of powers and the stops, and that's why they specifically limited the government, limited the power of government in the Constitution, not the people.

-And it it it meaning a non-professional politician, uh citizen, I think they'd be um uh as you do, probably thrilled to buy it, my guess, based on my understanding of their Federalist papers spell out what they thought qualifications were in terms of character and this kind of thing.
+And meaning a non-professional politician, a citizen, I think they'd be, as you do, probably thrilled to buy it, my guess, based on my understanding of their Federalist papers spell out what they thought qualifications were in terms of character and this kind of thing.

 Anyway, it's a good subject, but I have to stop it here because of time.